fenago/ernesto-spark/Lab_17.md

 **Note:**
 - The supplied commands in the next steps MUST be run from your `~/work/ernesto-spark` directory.
 - Final code was already cloned from github for this scenario.
 You can just understand the application code in the next steps and run it using the instructions.
-- Click **IDE Editor** tab to open Visual Studio and open solution explorer and open `apache-spark/src/main/scala/training/counters.scala` to view scala file.
+- Click **File Browser** tab on the top left and open `~/work/ernesto-spark/src/main/scala/training/counters.scala` to view scala file.

 ![](https://github.com/fenago/katacoda-scenarios/raw/master/apache-spark/1.JPG)